What's the population of residents like?

 Where do I find I-House policies and procedures?

-Please read our Resident Handbook, located on our website under Residential Life > Resident Resources.
+Please read our Resident Handbook.
 The handbook has a wealth of information pertaining to anything you need to know about I-House.
 Take the time to familiarize yourself with the handbook.

 Is there a kitchen I can use?